MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 .. important::
   When finished to provide all the parameters you need to click on “save samples file…” (Figure 9).
   This will create two files.
 The first one is named “sample_specific.txt” and can be found in the “data” folder of your current project.
-  It stores the parameters for He age prediction that the Production-diffusion model will read (see the Sample_specific file description).
+  It stores the parameters for He age prediction the Production-diffusion model will read (see the Sample_specific file description).
   The second one has the same name as the folder’s name provided in the Data parameters tab and stores the latitude and longitude of the sample’s locations.
   This file is used in Pecube to output thermal histories of these locations (do not forget to check “save PTT paths” in the Output parameters tab).